We Wai Kai Nation: British Columbia Treaty Process

 They are a member government of the negotiating group for the BC Treaty Process known as the Hamatla Treaty Society, and are also constituted for treaty negotiation purposes as the Laich-kwil-tach Council of Chiefs.The treaty society members are in Stage 4 of the BC Treaty Process.

 Demographics

-The We Wai Kai Nation has over 1100 registered members, living both on and off reserve.
+The We Wai Kai Nation has 1329 registered members, living both on and off reserve.